 |

 Curved lines, writhing forms, and sinuous decoration of flowers, leaves, and vines characterize this style.
-Motifs derived from nature are frequently stylized, but occasionally abstracted to a composition of whiplash curves.
+Motifs derived from nature are either stylized or abstracted to a composition of whiplash curves.
 In many instances, the sinuous, curving lines that constitute the decoration suggest flowing water and create a sense of movement.
-Mahogany is common, as it enhanced the luxurious quality of Art Nouveau decoration.
+Mahogany was frequently used, as it enhanced the luxurious quality of Art Nouveau furniture.

 |